brettgrigsby/managrams/README.md

 # Managrams

-Managrams is a simple json api for storing and retrieving anagrams for English-language words.
+Managrams is a simple json api built in Clojure for storing and retrieving anagrams of English-language words.

 ### Why do I care?